filvaleriia/scaffold-based-metrics/README.md

-# 📊 Recall Metrics for Molecular Generators
+# 📊 Scaffold-based Metrics for Molecular Generators

 **Purpose**: This repository provides an implementation of recall-based metrics — **TUPOR**, **SESY** and **ASER** — for evaluating molecular generators.
 These metrics help assess the diversity, novelty, and structural relevance of generated compounds.